inanna-malick/akka-streams-example/README.md

 | in +----T---------+
 +----+
 ````
+Finally, the graph is converted to a flow from the vertex `in` to the vertex `out`.

-Using throttle, we then define a Flow[String, Comment] which handles all interactions with Reddit's API.
+Using throttle, we can now define a Flow[String, Comment] which handles all interactions with Reddit's API.

 ```scala
   val fetchComments: Flow[String, Comment] =